Fondly called as “The Big Apple”

-New York City, fondly called as “The Big Apple”, is truly an iconic trendsetting city that offers an irresistible treat for everyone.
+New York City is truly an iconic trendsetting city that offers an irresistible treat for everyone.
 From crazy sports fan and lavish shopaholics to free-spirited sightseers, the city of New York lures millions of travelers every year, thanks to its eclectic medley of spectacles and sweet tourist delights.
 As you visit this famous urban hub, you will be able to feast your eyes on its legendary landmarks, marvel on its astonishing art collections, shop at ultra-chic stores, and enjoy the hottest award-winning theater shows.

 An epic three-day adventure in this city should start in its Midtown area, which is practically NYC’s beating heart as well as home to some of its top attractions.
 As far as I’m concerned, this neighborhood can serve as a terrific introduction to the energetic pace of the city.